Yoast/wordpress-seo/readme.txt

 * Adds support for oEmbed utilization of Yoast custom fields (post meta) values.
 Specifically the image and the title.
 Props to [ben-caplan](https://github.com/ben-caplan)
 * Defines attachment as non-accessible when attachment urls are redirected to the attachment file itself.
 Props to [stodorovic](https://github.com/stodorovic)
 * Improves the accessibility of the "Bulk editor" and "Search console" tables.
-* Hides SEO title and metadescription fields on the author edit page when the author archives are disabled.
+* Hides SEO title and meta description fields on the author edit page when the author archives are disabled.
 * Replaces Settings ZIP download (export) and upload (import) functionality with Settings fields.

 Bugfixes: